MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 If user files are located in Windows known folders such as their desktop, Documents, or Pictures, you can use Known Folder Move.
 Known Folder Move enables users to select known folders to automatically synchronize to OneDrive.
 You can add this feature during the initial setup of OneDrive or after it has been configured.
 This capability provides a simple migration option for users looking to add known folders to their existing list of synchronized folders.

 Known Folder Move can be configured by administrators to automatically redirect known folders for all users on the domain.
 It's an easy way to migrate files kept in these locations.
+For more info, see [Redirect and move Windows known folders to OneDrive](redirect-known-folders.md).

 ### Files in other local disk folders